sp94/Peacock.jl/paper/paper.md

 # Statement of need

-`Peacock.jl` provides a user-friendly interface to calculate and analyse the eigensolutions of 2D photonic crystals, with support for non-orthogonal unit cells and inhomogeneous permittivity and/or permeability.
-As well as the common tools for eigenmode analysis, such as visualising the eigenmodes or the plotting the eigenvalues on band diagrams as in \autoref{fig:examples}a-e, `Peacock.jl` also includes built-in using Wilson loop methods [@blanco2020tutorial; @palmer2020berry] to study the topology of photonic bands, as in \autoref{fig:examples}f-g.
+`Peacock.jl` provides a user-friendly interface to calculate and analyse the eigensolutions of Maxwell's equations for 2D photonic crystals, with support for non-orthogonal unit cells and inhomogeneous permittivity and/or permeability as in \autoref{fig:examples}a.
+As well as the common tools for analysing the eigensolutions, such as visualising the eigenmodes or the plotting the eigenvalues on band diagrams as in \autoref{fig:examples}b-e, `Peacock.jl` also includes built-in Wilson loop methods [@blanco2020tutorial; @palmer2020berry] to study the topological properties of photonic crystals, as in \autoref{fig:examples}f-g.

-Although there exists open-source software to study photonic bands [@johnson2001block] and to study topology in electronic bands [@gresch2017z2pack], to our knowledge `Peacock.jl` is the first open-source package for studying the band topology in photonic crystals.
+Although there already exists open-source software to study the eigensolutions of Maxwell's equations for photonic crystals [@johnson2001block] and to study the topological properties of electronic crystals [@gresch2017z2pack], to our knowledge `Peacock.jl` is the first open-source package for studying topological photonic crystals.

 # Example usage